nuagenetworks/monolithe/generator/src/doc/general_concepts.rst

         >>> print group.to_dict()
         {"name": "my group", "private": False, "ID": "xxxx-xxx-xxxx-xxx", ...}

-.. note:: you never need to process to the actual JSON conversion when sending info to the server. :py:class:`NURESTConnection` will do that automatically.
+.. note:: you never need to process to the actual JSON conversion when sending info to the server. :class:`bambou.NURESTConnection` will do that automatically.

 NURESTFetcher
 -------------

-:py:class:`NURESTFetchers` are objects allowing a :py:class:`NURESTObject` to fetch its children :py:class:`NURESTObjects`.
-All :py:class:`NURESTObjects` have one or more fetchers, unless it's a final object in the VSD model hierarchy. :py:class:`NURESTFetcher` provides a lot of possibility regarding the way you want to get a given children list.
+:class:`bambou.NURESTFetcher` are objects allowing a :class:`bambou.NURESTObject` to fetch its children :class:`bambou.NURESTObject`.
+All :class:`bambou.NURESTObject` have one or more fetchers, unless it's a final object in the VSD model hierarchy. :class:`bambou.NURESTFetcher` provides a lot of possibility regarding the way you want to get a given children list.
 It can deal with simple object fetching, pagination, filtering, request headers, grouping etc.

 Fetching Children List
 ++++++++++++++++++++++

-:py:class:`NURESTFetcher` has one important method:
+:class:`bambou.NURESTFetcher` has one important method:

 .. method:: fetch([filter=None[, order_by=None[, group_by=[][, page=None[, page_size=None[, commit=True[, async=False[, callback=None]]]]]]]])

-    Gets the list of children objects it manages and add them into the its :py:class:`NURESTObject` declared list.
+    Gets the list of children objects it manages and add them into the its :class:`bambou.NURESTObject` declared list.
-    For instance a :py:class:`NUUsersFetcher` of :py:class:`NUEnterprise` will get a list of :py:class:`NUUser` and put them into the property :py:attr:`users` of the :py:class:`NUEnterprise`.
+    For instance a :class:`vsdk.fetchers.NUUsersFetcher` of :class:`vsdk.NUEnterprise` will get a list of :class:`vsdk.NUUser` and put them into the property :py:attr:`users` of the :class:`vsdk.NUEnterprise`.

     Returns:

-        Tuple containing the fetcher itself, the fetcher owner, the list of fetched objects and the :py:class:`NURESTConnection` that was used.
+        Tuple containing the fetcher itself, the fetcher owner, the list of fetched objects and the :class:`bambou.NURESTConnection` that was used.

         .. note:: You don't need to use this tuple is you work in synchronous mode.
 We'll talk more about the asynchronous mode later.